whage/thesis/notes.md

 3. Despite their advantages, languages featuring advanced type systems are rarely used in the industry because of cultural reasons.

 \pagebreak

+# Dynamic languages
+**TODO: get some ideas from this: "The Unreasonable Effectiveness of Dynamic Typing for Practical Programs"**